Student Conduct at Chewonki

 Parents will also be notified of a significant or persistent behavioral problem in a timely manner through private teacher communication (phone or email).
 The goal of teacher and parent communication will be to report events, keep apprised of any changes at home or school, and come up with a plan to help the child succeed.
 If necessary, the teacher and parents will establish mutually agreed upon goals for the child.
 At times, the child will help determine goals that he or she can work towards with the support of both teacher and parents.

-If goals cannot be met within an allotted time frame, or if a family cannot be supportive of the school’s mission and goals, help from Chewonki administrators will be sought to determine whether the student can continue in the Elementary School.
+If goals cannot be met within an allotted time frame, or if a family cannot be supportive of the school’s mission and goals, help from Chewonki administrators will be sought to determine whether the student can continue in the school.